Painted Lady Butterfly

 A butterfly eating from a dasiy

-Holding out his hand for this butterfly to willingly climb on did not go well.
+Holding out his hand for the butterfly to climb on willingly did not go well.
 My partner’s sudden attempt to pull out the daisy probably did not help.
-So he changed his game plan, he became the flower, so to speak.
+So he changed his game plan; he became, so to speak, the flower.

 Interfering